Lot 267 - 1956 Rolls-Royce Silver Wraith Limousine by Hooper

 Originally registered on 1st March 1956 to Mr. N. J. Yeadon this splendid Silver Wraith Limousine has been owned within the same family for the last 34 years.
 Coachbuilt by Hooper & Co and present in good allround condition, this Rolls-Royce has been used very little in recent years and due to lack of suitable storage facilities, the vendor has decided it is time for a new owner to enjoy this stylish, yet practical limousine.
 Finished in two-tone blue and black and complemented by blue leather trim, this Silver Wraith represents an opportunity to own a piece of British motoring history.

 Interested parties please note, the registration number of 4 PL is not supplied with the vehicle.

-Previous lotLot 266 - 1989 12844 A11 Formula 1 Racing Car
+Previous lotLot 266 - 1989 Arrows A11 Formula 1 Racing Car

 Interested parties should satisfy themselves as to the description and condition of each lot prior to the sale.
 Accordingly, buyers are on notice that each vehicle is offered ‘as is/as seen’ subject to the Terms and Conditions for the auction.
-Buyers are advised to inspect the car in person or use a professional to carry out this service.
+Buyers are advised to inspect the vehicle in person or use a professional to carry out this service.
 Historics will not entertain disputes over descriptions.